Ruijin-Shen/learn-Java/Redis.md

 - **释放锁**

-  Instead of releasing the lock with `DEL`, send a script that only removes the key if the the timeout didn't expire.
+  Instead of releasing the lock with `DEL`, send a script that only removes the key if the the timeout was not modified.
 This avoids that a client will try to release the lock after the expire time deleting the key created by another client that acquired the lock later.

   // TODO: an example of unlock script